Marigold

 Notable People Named Marigold

-Marigold Santos is a Filipino-Canadian interdisciplinary artist with bases in Calgary and Montreal.
+Marigold Santos is a Filipino-Canadian interdisciplinary artist based in Calgary and Montreal who works in drawing, painting, printmaking, sculpture, tattooing, and sound.

 Rina Desai